alloc-init/morgana-playground/libs/algebra/docs/implementation.md

 @tableofcontents

 The key idea of `algebra` is to provide usefull interfaces for basic cryptography math.
-It's based on NilFoundation fork of Boost.Multiprecision so that it can be used with boost cpp_int, gmp or other backends.
+It's based on the extension of Boost.Multiprecision so that it can be used with boost cpp_int, gmp or other backends.

 We expanded Boost.Multiprecision with `modular_adaptor`, which is actually a multi-precision number by some modular.
 It contains modular number-specific algorithms using Montgomery representation.
 It also supports compile-time computations, because it gives